TimothyRedPanda/component_library/README.md

 For Developers Readme see - developers readme folder - in the github repository.

-Version 0.2.1 - The Styled Version - Styled Components introduced - along with a config for customization of colors.
+Version 0.2.4 - (Bug fixes and card now has a width property for easy customization) The Styled Version - Styled Components introduced - along with a config for customization of colors.

 Red Panda Components -
 This is a component library being maintained by Timothy Bridge.